Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-pandas.md

 df = pd.DataFrame(data, columns = column_names)
 ```

 Now you want to compute average delays for each airport.
-The following statement groups the data by airport codes and uses the `mean()` method (yes, DataFrame has methods similar to NumPy's for performing mathematical operations on data) to compute mean delays for each group:
+The following statement groups the data by airport code and uses the `mean()` method (yes, DataFrame has methods similar to NumPy's for performing mathematical operations on data) to compute mean delays for each group:

 ```python
 print(df.groupby('Airport')['Delay'].mean())